FallingSnow/h265ize/README.md

 > -o :Override mode; Allows conversion of videos that are already encoded by the hevc codec

-> -p :Preview mode; Only processes the first 30 seconds
+> -p :Preview mode; Only processe a 30 second preview

 > -q :Sets the qp quality target; default: 19